axelvaldez/radical-companies/_posts/missing chapters/2023-02-27-not-about-government-but-about-governance.markdown

 ---

 <div style="display:none;">
- <p>Goverments are  institutions, based on dictatorships-known-as-businesses.
+ <p>Governments are  institutions, based on dictatorships-known-as-businesses.
 What&rsquo;s important is governance.</p>
 </div>

 <h1>&nbsp;</h1>
  <p>The nice story is that governments protect us and our country&rsquo;s borders and therefore need to have a monopoly on force and foreign policy.
-The other story is that goverments are  organizations, dependant on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
+The other story is that governments are  organizations, dependant on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
  <p>What we do need, and always emerges is <em>governance</em>.
 A way to collaborate, live, and work together.
 You don&rsquo;t need governance if you are stranded in an island by yourself.
 The only &lsquo;agreement&rsquo; you can have with the other dangerous animals in the island is, <span class="_quotespan">If you come near me again, and you scare me, I will slaughter you.</span> But that doesn&rsquo;t work with people.
 You need governance with people.</p>
  <p>Governance is about collaborating to create and change those agreements.
 Our ability to transform the culture is the point.</p>